patrickschulz/cmdoptions/README.md

 # Compilation Flags
 The help display takes the terminal width into account, which requires a few header files (sys/ioctl.h, err.h, fcntl.h, unistd.h and termios.h).
-If you have these headers, set ENABLE_TERM_WIDTH on the compiler command line, otherwise the width is always just assumed to be 80.
+If you have these headers, set CMDOPTIONS_ENABLE_TERM_WIDTH on the compiler command line, otherwise the width is always just assumed to be 80.

 # API
 ## Initialization